visit-dav/largedata/help/adding-data-help.md

 ## How to add data files to this repo

-The instructions below are written assuming assume all data files to be added are stored in a directory named `foo_data`.
+The instructions below are written assuming all data files to be added are stored in a directory named `foo_data`.

 1. It is not a *requirement* but please try to create all download format options, `.7z`, `.tar.gz` and `.zip` whenever possible.
 The advantages of the various